-Medical malpractice insurance is available to both individual consultant’s doctors and surgeons and the business entity.
+Medical malpractice insurance is available to both individual consultant’s, doctors and surgeons, as well as the business entity.

 Business entities also require medical malpractice insurance/ corporate indemnity insurance.
 Increasingly claims are made against both the individual consultant/surgeon and the company that employs him or her.
 These claims are costly to defend even if they prove ultimately unsuccessful.
 Under NHS framework contracts organisations providing clinical services are required to evidence corporate indemnity insurance, with limits of indemnity of up to £10m.
 All entities providing services to the private sector also need to consider corporate indemnity insurance which can be extended to include all employed medical practitioners.

 Medical malpractice insurance is crucial as it provides some critical areas of protection: –